 126. Palma - Majorca - Spain

-We drove for 3 hours from our pet sit in Portugal to Seville Airport, where we dropped Penny off at a long-term car park (the name of the car for people new to the blog) and caught a 1.5-hour flight to the island of Majorca.
+We drove for 3 hours from our pet sit in Portugal to Seville Airport where we dropped Penny Peugeot off at a long-term car park and caught a 1.5-hour flight to the island of Majorca.

 The city of Palma is beautiful, having preserved the architecture and atmosphere of the days of old.
 Streets were narrow, paved, and full of character, and each shop was unique in its character and style.

 Thanks to Daniel for organising accommodation for the infamous 5.
-(Daniel, Ellen, Max, Me and Meredith) The accommodation was only a short walk to the centre of town where there was a feast for the eyes... and stomach!
+(Daniel, Ellen, Meredith, me and Max.)
+The accommodation was only a short walk to the centre of town where there was a feast for the eyes - and stomach!

 The detail is incredible.
 It's hard to believe they could build these places given the tools

-and the expertise they had in the 13th century.
+and the expertise they supposedly had in the 13th century.

-The weather played a little havoc with us as at times, we felt we were in Melbourne, as we were given the four seasons in one day.
+The weather played a little havoc with us and at times we felt we were in Melbourne, as we were given the four seasons in one day.
 We all took advantage when the weather was kind.
 This day, the Nunns crew walked up to the Castell de Bellver, where we had a great view overlooking the Palma harbour.

 Ellen and Meredith headed back to the UK after a few days and we were then joined by Adam.
 We were all hoping we could get good weather for the opportunity of having Daniel take us for a flight over Majorca.